• SearchSearch Site

 Through each unit, children will know about and understand a range of religions and world views.
 They will be able to identify, investigate and respond to a variety of issues.
 SMSC, personal growth and community cohesion are featured throughout each statutory strand and are there to ensure opportunities for children to develop positive attitudes and values and to reflect on and relate their learning in RE to their own experiences.
 We ensure that the RE classroom is democratic where all pupils have an equal right to be heard and democracy is modelled by the teacher and expected of every pupil.
 In RE pupils examine different codes for living and consider the value of the rule of law where all people are equal before the law.
 They consider questions about identity and belonging, the balance between individual liberty and the greater good.

 RE challenges pupils to be increasingly respectful and to celebrate diversity of different cultures, faiths and beliefs.
-(Assemblies in school are of a broadly Christian in nature)
+(Assemblies in school are broadly Christian in nature, but regularly contain other religious views and festivals or different world views such as Humanism The Baha’i Faith, Church of Jesus Christ of Latter Day Saints, Jehovah’s Witnesses).

 Impact

 The RE curriculum will promote inquisitive minds, respect, tolerance and understanding for all those around them including themselves.
 The planned lessons will enable high quality 'thoughtful' work to be produced and evidenced, which showcase a deep understanding of the main religions and other non-religious beliefs of their community and World.
-This evidence will be seen through the correct use of vocabulary, explanations and respectful opinions, as well as cross-curricular evidence; for example religious and cultural art work, drama, craft and presentations.
+This evidence will be seen through the correct use of vocabulary, explanations and respectful opinions, as well as cross-curricular evidence; for example, religious and cultural art work, visits and visitors, drama, craft and presentations.